MikkoLipsanen/Discourse-change/README.md

 `--emb_path`: Path where `embeddings_dict.pkl` file was saved during preprocessing.
 Default path is `data/embeddings_dict.pkl`.

 `--save_path`: Folder where the generated samples are saved.
 Default path is `data/samples`.
-This folder needs to ave two subfolders, `train` and `test`.
+This folder needs to have two subfolders, `train` and `test`.

 `--tr_samples`: Number of samples datasets that are needed for training and validation sets combined.
 Default number is 5000.